22 mass shootings. 374 dead. Here's where the guns came from

 After the shootings, which together left 31 people dead, President Joe Biden renewed calls for stronger gun laws and questioned whether people as young as 18 should be allowed to purchase firearms.
 In the past, Biden has called for banning assault weapons and expanding background checks.
 Many Republicans oppose the measures.

-A look at how suspects in recent mass shootings obtained guns, based on police accounts, court documents and contemporaneous reporting:
+A look at how suspects in mass shootings over a decade obtained guns, based on police accounts, court documents and contemporaneous reporting:

 UVALDE, TEXAS: MAY 24, 2022.
 21 DEAD.